gubernatrix

 Watch the press-ups video clip on youtube!

-The press-up is one of the most versatile exercises out there.
+The press-up (or push-up) is one of the most versatile exercises out there.
 A lot of people are put off them because they think they are boring or they associate them with army seargants shouting in your ear.
 But the simple press-up deserves another look.

 Abs/core exercise